compose-generator/ccom/README.md

 The first thing CCom does is to analyze the input and determine, whether it is a single condition or a source file.

 ### Source file
-CCom takes only the individual conditional sections and feeds them into the interpreter one by one, starting by the `SECTION` grammar node. <br>
+CCom takes only the individual conditional sections and feeds them into the interpreter one by one, starting by the `SECTION` grammar node.
+After the interpreter came up with a result from the conditional section, the original conditional section will be replaced with the interpreter output.
+This output will either be empty or it contains the condition `PAYLOAD` <br>
 So, one input to the `SECTION` node can look like this:

 ```yaml